- Fantastic Team

 So if you want your moving experience to go as smoothly as possible, knowing what your landlord can and cannot deduct from the deposit, will surely help.

 The landlord checks the condition of the property according to the inventory when the time comes for the tenant to leave.
-The rental property should be in the same conditions as in the beginning.
+The rental property should be in the same condition as in the beginning.

 Your landlord can keep part of the security deposit, or even all of it, in case you break the agreement.
 Usually, this is in order to cover any possible costs caused by the breach.